 - during the immediately preceding fiscal year, (A) one of the transaction participants had sales revenue in Taiwan exceeding NT$15 billion (~US$465.5 million) and (B) the other participant had sales revenue in Taiwan exceeding NT$2 billion (~US$62.1 million); or

-- during the immediately preceding fiscal year, (A) one of the transaction participants had global sales revenue exceeding NT$40 billion (~US$1.32 billion) and (B) two participants each had sales revenue in Taiwan exceeding NT$2 billion (~US$62.1 million).
+- during the immediately preceding fiscal year, (A) all of the transaction participants had an aggregate global sales revenue exceeding NT$40 billion (~US$1.32 billion) and (B) two participants each had sales revenue in Taiwan exceeding NT$2 billion (~US$62.1 million).

 6. Are there any exemptions to the FTA filing requirements?